seanwhs/Tutorials/NextJS/Next-JS-Tutorial/Part27-Nexus-CMS.md

 Counter apps
 ```

+Those are useful for learning syntax, but they avoid the hard parts.

-Real applications contain:
+Real applications involve:

 ```text
 Authentication
 Authorization
 Caching
 Database design
 Uploads
 Security
 Observability
 Deployment
 Operations
 ```

-This project teaches all of those.
+This capstone teaches exactly those things.

----
+***

 # What You'll Learn

-By building Nexus CMS, you'll learn:
+By building Nexus CMS, you'll learn how to think across multiple layers of the stack.

 ## Frontend Engineering